 Implementing a telematics strategy is the start of the journey, not the end, as the real prize lies in monetizing the vast treasure trove of data it yields.

-In a connected world, data has become the lifeblood of business.
-It’s the table stakes for growth and the ability to compete.
-The prize?
-Vast commercial success.
-Precision and accuracy of insight in an otherwise imprecise world.
-The potential to move from commoditized, price-driven players to value creators.
 For insurers, this centers on smartphone telematics and harnessing the devices, which have taken a central role in seemingly all aspects of consumers’ lives, to tap into deep contextual and behavioral information that could forever change how the industry considers risk.

 But is it all too good to be true?
 Will tapping into vast quantities of new data offer significant potential or does it create a whole new set of challenges that make the business case for moving beyond the traditional yearly purchase to an on-demand, usage-based model simply too hard to reconcile?